flyingtoaster0/flyingtoaster0/_drafts/avr_ports.md

 // ...and so on
 {% endhighlight %}

+Makes sense.

 # I/O Registers

 I found that `DDRx`, `PORTx`, and `PINx` are actually registers in the AVR microcontroller that are actually very essential to doing anything with an AVR.

-While in Arduino, one can manipulate the pins driectly (e.g. pin 13), when programming an AVR, it is more accurate to think of pins as a part of the ports (e.g. `PB3` refers to "pin 3 of port B").
+In Arduino, one can manipulate the pins directly (e.g. pin 13), but when programming an AVR in C, it is more accurate to think of pins as being *a part of a single port*.

+For example, as an input/output pin, `PB3` is better referred to as "pin 3 of port B on the AVR" rather than "pin 11 of the AVR".

 ### Data Direction Register